Radical right (United States): Terminology

+and rule of law of liberal democracy but nonetheless accepts the principle of popular sovereignty and majority rule"; whereas the extreme right "entirely rejects liberalism and democracy and calls for revolutionary violence".
+According to Olivier Burtin, by 2025, the term "far right" has eclipsed terms such as "right-wing populism" in the early 2000s, "radical right" in the 1990s, and "extreme right" in the 1980s.

 Sociological perspectives

 McCarthyism

 The study of the radical right began in the 1950s as social scientists attempted to explain McCarthyism, which was seen as a lapse from the American political tradition.
 A framework for description was developed primarily in The Pseudo-Conservative Revolt by the American historian Richard Hofstadter and The Sources of The "Radical Right" by Seymour Martin Lipset.
 These essays, along with others by Daniel Bell, Talcott Parsons, Peter Viereck and Herbert Hyman, were included in The New American Right (1955).
 In 1963, following the rise of the John Birch Society, the authors were asked to re-examine their earlier essays and the revised essays were published in the book The Radical Right.
 Lipset, along with Earl Raab, traced the history of the radical right in The Politics of Unreason (1970).

 The central arguments of The Radical Right provoked criticism.
 Some on the Right thought that McCarthyism could be explained as a rational reaction to communism.
 Others thought McCarthyism should be explained as part of the Republican Party's political strategy.
 Critics on the Left denied that McCarthyism could be interpreted as a mass movement and rejected the comparison with 19th-century populism.
 Others saw status politics, dispossession and other explanations as too vague.